• Skip to primary navigation

 Jeff Ostrowski · May 19, 2025

 ESTERDAY AFTER MASS, a gentleman whom I don’t know approached me in the church parking lot.
 In an excited tone of voice, he exclaimed: “I read your article in the bulletin this week; it was superb.
 You’re an excellent writer, and I enjoyed every word.
 For that matter, your article last week also hit the ball out of the park.”
-I must admit that I was thrilled to receive such a compliment.
+I can’t deny: I was thrilled to receive such a compliment.
 A few months ago, my pastor asked me to contribute a short column to our weekly bulletin.
 In my heart, I had doubts as to whether anyone would read my articles.
-I do remember Father Valentine Young being astonished when someone told him they never read the parish bulletin.
+I do remember Father Valentine Young being astonished when someone told him they never read the bulletin.
 His response was: “What do you do during the homily?”

 Feedback And Praise • The daily offering by Raphael Cardinal Merry Del Val says: “I am ready to accept indifferently from Thy hands, and in the way most pleasing to Thee: health or sickness; riches or poverty; a long life or a short one; friendship or hatred…” That means we must always do what’s right: Period.
 Saint John Bosco reminded his boys they must never commit sin in pursuit of “human respect.”
 Nevertheless, it’s really nice to get positive feedback.
 The gentleman—whose wife was seated in his vehicle—struck me as quite sincere.1